 We are actively addressing this shortage by designing a course which will give our students the opportunity to develop the required knowledge and skills to confidently take up these positions.
 It also offers more experienced personnel a deeper insight into Initial Airworthiness, in particular, the classification and approval of modifications and repairs”

-The course is developed in partnership with Aero Inspection Part 21 and is validated by the Department of Mechanical and Automobile Engineering at Limerick Institute of Technology as a Special Purpose Award with 10 ECTS credits at level 7 on the National Framework of Qualifications.
-The course is coordinated and delivered by Atlantic Air Adventures Aviation Centre in Shannon.
+The course is validated by the Department of Mechanical and Automobile Engineering at Limerick Institute of Technology as a Special Purpose Award with 10 ECTS credits at level 7 on the National Framework of Qualifications.

 Location: Atlantic Air Adventures Aviation Education Centre, Shannon Town, Co Clare